 Kirwin Ghost Town

 Long lost to the elements, Kirwin is deep up in the mountains where prospectors build a camp for mining gold and silver.
-High up in the Absaroka Mountains, it is located about 38 miles southwest of Meeteetse and the journey is more than half the fun.
+High up in the Absaroka Mountains, it is about 38 miles southwest of Meeteetse, and the journey is more than half the fun.

 My Experience

 To get to Kirwin, I rented a Polaris UTV from the Kirwin Ghost Town Adventures in Meeteetse.
-We got driving instructions, a map (no cell service) and a full tank of gas along with a Garmin InReach Satellite Communicator.
+We got driving instructions, a map (there was no cell service), a full tank of gas, and a Garmin InReach Satellite Communicator.

-Taking Hwy 290 (paved road) out of town, we then turned off the highway onto Wood River Road (Hwy 220).
-At the end of that road is where the adventure begins.
-Entering the Shoshone National Forest, the 4×4 road passed several creeks as it climbed up to 9,000 feet to the Kirwin Ghost Town.
+Taking Hwy 290 (a paved road) out of town, we turned off the highway onto Wood River Road (Hwy 220).
+At the end of that road, the adventure began.
+Entering the Shoshone National Forest, the 4×4 road passed several creeks, climbing up to 9,000 feet to the Kirwin Ghost Town.

 The Absaroka Mountains towered above me as I navigated the well-defined road.
 The ride was smile-wide fun with its turns, bumpy terrain and splashy creek crossings.
 For my trip, it was a hard-packed road and never felt sketchy to me.

-One of several mines, Kirwin was once home to 200 miners and their families though it never produced enough gold and silver ore to become profitable.
-The railroad never arrived, and the wintertime avalanches destroyed buildings.
-The miners abandoned the area when the funding got scarce in the early 1900s, leaving cabins and mine shaft buildings intact.
+One of several mines, Kirwin was once home to 200 miners and their families, though it never produced enough gold and silver ore to become profitable.
+The railroad never arrived, and wintertime avalanches destroyed buildings.
+The miners abandoned the area when funding became scarce in the early 1900s, leaving cabins and mine shaft buildings intact.

-In the shadow of Bald Mountain and Mount Sniffel, the remains of Kirwin are open.
-I ventured into several of the buildings including the Shaft House of the Wolf Mine.
-It still has its mining equipment and an interesting look into the past.
+The remains of Kirwin are open in the shadow of Bald Mountain and Mount Sniffel.
+I ventured into several of the buildings, including the Shaft House of the Wolf Mine.
+It still has its mining equipment and offers an interesting look into the past.

-The area offers several areas for picnicking though no tables.
+The area offers several areas for picnicking, though there are no tables.
 Find seasonal vault toilets close by.

 Cody Firearms Experience